 Police were unable to investigate whether any further bodies were buried at this location, as it was built over in the 70s in the construction of the M8 motorway.

-When is Fred and Rose West: The Search for the Victims on TV?
+When is Fred and Rose West: Reopened on TV?

-Fred and Rose West: The Search for the Victims airs on Channel 5 at 9pm on 7 June.
+Fred and Rose West: Reopened airs on ITV at 9pm on 13 September.

 A message from the editor: